ESGF/esgf-cwt/meetings/monthly/esgf-cwt-mtg-2025-10-13.md

 * Work on docker deployment.
 * Integrate with S3 storage.
 * Need a production ready (better queue) pygeoapi.
+* Work on prov db for Rook WPS

 ### 6. AOB: